 In this article you will find the following:

 Macs are reliable and trustworthy, but like any computer, they’re prone to errors.
-It is a nightmare booting up your Mac to get stuck at the startup.
+It is a nightmare booting up your computer to get your Mac stuck on Apple logo.

 For iMacs, you may see the spinning wheel cursor or a frozen loading bar (you might not see either).
-Macbooks can experience the same, or they may shut down after being stuck at the logo.
+MacBooks can experience the same, or they may shut down after being stuck at the logo.
+An Apple computer just staying on the Apple screen is a common frustration among users.

 Experiencing a problem like this is alarming.
 But we’ve done the hard work for you.
 In this article, we’ll look at some potential causes and solutions if your Mac decides to start freezing at the Apple logo.